pandysong/crashdump/README.md

 # crash dump tool

-Often are log like blow is caputred in the linux console:
+Often log like blow is captured in the Linux console:

 ```
 <4>[ 2240.408003] [<c0014088>] (unwind_backtrace+0x0/0xe0) from [<c00118cc>] (show_stack+0x10/0x14)